-11. Generate Plots for Selected Data
+12. Generate Plots for Selected Data

 This button generates the PSD, time waveform, and spectrogram plots for the 3-hour interval currently selected on the current channel.
 These are the same plots that would go into the generated report.
-The advantages to using this option are that the plots are generated immediately, and they can be manipulated with the pan and zoom options.
+The advantage of this option is that the plots are generated immediately, and they can be manipulated with the pan and zoom options (cannot do this with graphics in the report).
 This is useful for examining a particular time/event in a cage, or in previewing the figures in the selected interval before generating the full report.